Model-free controlled variable selection via data splitting: Variable selection via FDR control

-The proposed ${L}_+$ in \eqref{threshold+} shares a similar spirit to Model-X knockoff \citep{candes2018panning} or SDA filter \citep{du2021false} to obtain an accurate FDR control.
-However, in the high-dimensional variable selection problems, we usually can not collect enough information on $(Y,\X)$, and the knockoff copies are generally not available when $p>n$.
-Fortunately, the proposed method does not require any prior information on the distribution of $(Y,\X)$ or the asymptotic distribution of statistics, and thus it is more suitable for high-dimensional problems.
+and select the active variables by $\widehat{\mathcal{A}}({L}_+)=\left\{j: {W}_j \geq {L}_+, 1\leq j \leq p\right\}$ in high-dimensional setting.
+The proposed ${L}_+$ in \eqref{threshold+} shares a similar spirit to Model-X Knockoff \citep{candes2018panning} or SDA filter \citep{du2021false} to obtain an accurate FDR control.
+However, in the high-dimensional variable selection problems, we usually can not collect enough information on $(Y,\X)$, and the exact knockoff copies may not be available when $p>n$.
+Fortunately, MFSDS does not require any prior information on the distribution of $(Y,\X)$ or the asymptotic distribution of statistics, and thus it is more suitable for high-dimensional problems.